brinnee/cpsc_362_sp2025_group1/README.md

 - [Node.js](https://nodejs.org/en/download)
 - [pnpm](https://pnpm.io/installation)

 Once Node.js and pnpm are installed, head into the project directory and run `pnpm install`.
+You can run `./start-database.sh` to start a local PostgreSQL database, but in this version it's not needed.

 To run a development server, type `pnpm run dev` and simply type <localhost:3000> into your browser.
 If you make a change and save the file, the browser will automatically reload the page.